-A radiation accident is a situation caused by an unexpected event that deviates from a normal operation of facilities and workflow such as out of regulatory control of radiation source.
-This accident can be caused by earthquake, fire and other hazards/disasters (flood and power failure etc), deliberate offense like theft and pilferage, and machine failure.
+A radiation accident is a situation caused by an unexpected event that deviates from the normal operations of a facility, for example the loss of regulatory control of a radiation source.
+This accident may be caused by earthquake, fire and other hazards/disasters (flood and power failure etc), deliberate offense like theft and pilferage, and machine failure.

-Measures in case of accidents and emergencies are defined by the regulations of the Ministry of Education, Culture, Sports, Science and Technology(MEXT) and the Ministry of

-Health, Labour and Welfare(MHLW) and other government agencies.
-Should these events occur, the employer is required to report promptly to a jurisdiction ministry and a related organization.
+Measures in the event of accidents and emergencies are defined by the regulations of the Ministry of Education, Culture, Sports, Science and Technology (MEXT) and the Ministry of Health, Labour and Welfare (MHLW), as well as other government agencies.
+Should these events occur, the employer is required to report promptly to a jurisdiction ministry and related organizations.